 Vagrant supports Docker as provisioner.
 With just a few line in your

 However, there is one issue with using Docker directly.
-As explained above, Docker containers are run in a VM on Windows and macOS hosts.
+As explained above, Docker containers may run in a VM, e.g. on macOS hosts.
 All Docker containers run in a single VM, which may not be what you want.
 For instance, the fixed resource allocation (for the number of CPUs and virtual RAM) of that VM does not care whether you are running 1 or 20 Docker containers.
 This means that you’d typically over-allocate resources for the VM.

 Using Vagrant, you can instead create several VMs, and distribute Docker containers on those VMs as you see fit.
 The downside of this approach is reduced performance and increased complexity for setting up networking and Docker volumes, because you need to take additional care of Vagrant’s port forwarding and synced folders to be able to access data/ports from the host.
 For instance, you’ll need to use Vagrant’s shared folder mechanism to map a host folder into the VM, and in the VM you need to instruct Docker to bind that folder into the container.
 This is similar to the Inception movie’s dream inside a dream inside a dream ;).